mbloms/spores/docs/src/ornate/java-serialization.md

 positives if these externally defined classes are not serializable.
 1. Intermediate super classes cannot be `final`.
 Scala needs to guarantee that these classes are only defined in the current compilation unit, otherwise false positives could happen.
 1. The Scala compiler does not give us access to direct subclasses if the class hierarchy is not sealed.
-This is a well-known [limitation](https://issues.scala-lang.org/browse/SI-7046) of the Scala typer and may have a [partial fix soon](https://github.com/scala/scala/pull/5284).

 #### The class Metamorphosis